enolte/po/README.md

 ## Representation

 `po::polynomial` is a value type: it stores all of its own multiindices and coefficients.
 This is bad if many polynomials are instantiated with overlapping lifetimes, as it requires redundant data storage.
 A better approach with a flat storage model is to pre-generate and [pool](#pooled-exponents) multiindices to be used, to reference from individual monomial terms.
-A few [storage](#storage-ii) models are planned for experimentation.
+A few [storage](#storage-ii) models are planned for experimentation in Phase II.

 The currently implemented storage is a flat model, consisting of a sequence of independently stored monomials.